KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/docs/ws1-inspect/2clone.md

    {% hint style='info' %}
 Targeting one branch in a view makes identifying changes easier.
 This is the same view we had in GitHub when we saw all the commits for the selected branch.
   {% endhint %}

+1. In your terminal, navigate to "CodingAndCocktails/VersionControl" directory.
+You can check what folder you're in by typing `pwd` <i class="fa fa-share fa-rotate-180"></i>.

+1. Type `ls` <i class="fa fa-share fa-rotate-180"></i>.
+Notice GitKraken created a folder with the same name as the repository you cloned, "DrinkOrderApp".